-Note 6 - Community Foundation Endowment Fund
+Note 6 - Beneficial Interests

 UWSEM acquired an endowment fund held by the Community Foundation for Southeastern Michigan as part of a merger between UWSEM and United Way of Oakland County (UWOC) during 2005.
 The endowment was originally created using funds without donor restrictions and, therefore, is shown within net assets without donor restrictions on the financial statements.
 However, UWSEM does not have the ability to draw on the corpus of the endowment unless approval is granted by CFSEM.
-The recorded amount of approximately \$1,221,111 as of September 30, 2023 represents the present value of the estimated future income stream from the underlying endowment assets.
+The recorded amount of \$1,394,720 and \$1,221,111 as of September 30, 2024 and 2023, respectively, represents the present value of the estimated future income stream from the underlying endowment assets.
 The investment is recorded at fair market value.
 The purpose of the endowment fund is to provide operating support for UWSEM from endowment earnings.